alexthomas96/BypassDefender/README.md

 ## BypassDefender

 This is a C# project to make the defender process untrusted, and an attempt to stop the service using token impersonation.
-Kindly use an elevated (adminsitrator) level command utility to execute.
+Kindly use an elevated (administrator) level command utility to execute.

 ### Methodology